ArashAh/version_control_workshop/part-3.md

     ```bash
     git status
     ```
-    ❓ Check if you have 1 file to add when you are in main branch.
-This is the same files that you added when your head was in your branch.
+    ❓11.
+Check if you have 1 file to add when you are in main branch.
+This is the same files that you added when your HEAD was in your branch.
 Do you know why this end up here?

-    ❓ By the way, the folder that you added as 'raw-data' does not show up here, do you know why?
+    ❓12.
+By the way, the folder that you added as 'raw-data' does not show up here, do you know why?

 21. **Merge collab-br into main:**
     ```bash
     git merge collab-br
     ```
-    ❓ Why do you have conflict even if you worked in separate branches?
+    ❓13.
+Why do you have conflict even if you worked in separate branches?
+What is the point with branches if you get the merge conflict when you merge to main anyway?

     - Resolve conflicts in your code editor and save.
     - Inspect what is left to be added:
     ```bash
     git status
     ```
-    ❓ Why the file that was shown in step 20 is not there anymore?
+    ❓14.
+Why the file that was shown in step 20 is not there anymore?

 22. **Commit, and push:**
     ```bash